-Many of the best printers, after all, include a scanning feature that may rival some standalone scanners.
-So what are the differences between these two, should you choose from the best all-in-one printers, and what are the pros and cons of each?
+Many of the best printers will include a scanning feature, but can they rival standalone flatbed scanners?
+Should you choose from the best all-in-one printers, and what are the pros and cons of each?
 Keep reading to find out.

 Here are more contrasts between the two so you can choose between a scanner and the best ink-efficient printer.

 This one is a no-brainer.
 Scanners scan, and that is just about it.
-If you have a piece of paper you want to make a digital copy of, then a scanner is your best bet.
+If you have a piece of paper you want to make a digital copy of, a scanner is your best bet.

-You will find larger scanning trays, more size options, and quicker scan times.
+You will find larger scanning trays, more size options, higher scanning resolutions, and quicker scan times.
 Of course, you get this for a cost, as you will not have any functionality in the worlds of printing, copying, or faxing.

 Professional-grade flatbed scanners with advanced image sensors are extremely expensive, as they allow you to scan photos and artwork at a high resolution.